daisygunn/heiwa-gallery/README.md

 - Responsive navbar that will navigate to the various pages throughout the site
 - Landing page with image carousel with information to be found on the website
 - Shop page, that displays all prints available for purchase with the option to filter on the print category.
+- Exhibitions page, that displays exhibition information for the gallery.
 - My Account page, for logged in users to update their details which in turn updates the user model.
+User is also able to view their previous orders and wishlist.
-- Register/login feature using Django allauth
+- Register/login feature using Django AllAuth so that users are able to create an account.

 ## Structure

 ### Databases

 I opted to connect to the Heroku postgres database from the beginning which is provided by Heroku as an add-on.
 Almost all of the app's (aside from home) I have created models for, the Entity Relationship Diagram below shows how the database models relate to each other:

 ![Database Schemas can be found here](assets/images/database-schema.jpg)